Take the Next Step

 On this page:

-View Management Minor program requirements in the Academic Catalog.
+View Master of Science in Social and Applied Economics program information and degree requirements in the Academic Catalog.